What is Roll Forming? Our specialist explains

 When working not with separate sheets, but from coil, the profile should be shortened at the end of the roll forming line:

-– With a hydraulic cutter
+– With a hydraulic crosscut shear

 – With a crosscut saw.